 The 4th DUI, or subsequent Alabama DUI convictions (within 5 years), is a DUI-DWI (driving under the influence) conviction that is a Class C felony DUI.
 A person convicted of DUI felony in Alabama will be sentenced to no less than one year and one day in state prison and no more than 10 years of imprisonment at an Alabama state prison.
 This wide variance in jail time gives a Judge the power to make a scofflaw pay, with prison time.

-Reducing a long prison sentence is one beneficial area for a DUI attorney Birmingham AL to assist you, which usually only comes from having a known reputation for fighting DUIs, and having top credentials.
+Reducing a long prison sentence is one beneficial area for a DUI attorney Birmingham AL to assist you, which usually only comes from having a known reputation for fighting DUIs and having top legal industry credentials.
 Such things can make a difference in what your criminal record shows, and this can mean the difference between getting hired for some jobs later.

 DUI: Is it a felony?
 The citizen facing an Alabama DUI 4th offense (including a DUI or DWI from other states) will be fined between $4,100 and $10,100 Dollars.
 Plus, driving is no longer available for quite a while.
 The 4th offense DUI within 5 years faces having his or her Alabama driver’s license suspended for five (5) years.
 Upon conviction, the accused DUI Alabama offender will also be required to attend a court-approved substance abuse treatment program.